zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Claude says there may be damage to Bernadette’s ear drum or inner ear that causes her not to be able to hear sounds at low dec ibels.
 A “decibel” (decibel) is a measure of how loud something is.
 “Low decibels” would be sounds that are not very loud at all.
 Bernadette then says, “I am n ot getting a hearing aid” (aid).
 A “hearing aid” is a small electronic device that you  put inside your ear to help you hear better.

 As people get older, sometimes they need hearing ai ds, although many people don’t want a hearing aid.
 They don’t want people to  see, in effect, that they cannot hear very well, probably because it reminds them that they are old.
 Claude says, “Would you prefer people to yell?”
 “To  yell” means to talk very loudly, to shout.
 Bernadette says, “What?!
 Smell?
-Y ou think I smell?
+You think I smell?
 Well, that’s just rude!”
 Claude asked Bernadette if she preferre d people to yell, but Bernadette didn’t hear him correctly.
 She thought C laude said the word “smell” (smell).

 The verb “to smell” in this case means to have a ce rtain odor – an unpleasant smell, an unpleasant odor.
 If you go to the gym and  you work out, you run – well, you’re probably going to smell a little.
 Your body has sweated, and sometimes that’s not the most pleasant smell.
 It’s insulting,  of course, to tell someone that he or she smells.
 The other verb we might use for this  situation is “to stink” (stink).

 Bernadette is surprised that Claude would insult he r in this way – that’s why she says, “You think I smell?
 Well, that’s just rude!”
 She’s saying that Claude is being “rude” (rude) to her.
 “To be rude” to someone means  to be mean to them, not to be very nice to them.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]